Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 The Mirror group had consistently denied its journalists had been involved in hacking, including at a public inquiry, but in 2014 it admitted liability in four cases.
 The following year the High Court awarded eight individuals a total of 1.2 million pounds in damages after ruling they were victims of hacking.

-Since then, MGN has settled more than 600 claims at a cost of over 100 million pounds ($120 million) in damages and costs.
+Since then, MGN has settled more than 600 claims at a cost of around 105 million pounds in damages and costs, 55 million pounds of which MGN says has gone to the claimants' lawyers.

 WHAT DID HARRY SAY IN COURT?